googleaks-btTekmen/MachineLearning_Python3/look_detector2/README.md

 # Look detector with Keras
-For now, it will only classify people/animal who looking camera and who don't
+For now, it will only classify people who looks camera and who don't